lantzmurray/Coheresummarization/README.md

 To generate a summarization you'll need both the API key and the original text in the correct field.
 Upon generating the summarization, anything in the output field will be erased and a new output will be placed there after a few seconds.

-To make the files into an executable program I used auto-py-to-exe.
+To make the files into an executable program I used auto-py-to-exe then zipped the folder.

 Thank you for checking out this project.